nur-shuvo/KMqttClient/README.md

-# 🛰️ KMqtt – Kotlin MQTT Client Library
+# 🛰️ KMqtt – Kotlin MQTT Client Library (Syntactic sugar of Mosquitto)

 KMqtt is a low latency Kotlin-first, coroutine-friendly MQTT client built on top of [mqtt 5.0](https://docs.oasis-open.org/mqtt/mqtt/v5.0/mqtt-v5.0.html) and also supports mqtt 3.0.
 It simplifies MQTT integration in Android and Kotlin applications by offering clean, idiomatic APIs.